Mark80/trip-planner-api/README.md

 # Trip Planner API

 This project is a simple API for planning and saving flight trips.
 It provides endpoints to search, save, delete, and retrieve flight paths based on cost or duration.

 At startup, the application saves all the trips for every combination of origin and destination in a cache.
 This is done to create the graph that connects all the destinations.
+This step takes some time.
+In a real-world scenario, it should probably be implemented asynchronously (for example, using a queue).
+In this case, the graph would be updated in real-time and maybe use a graph database.
+I prefer this approach instead of calling the API every time.
+The main reason is to improve the performance experienced by the customer.
+The DAL, which handles communication with the external service, performs object mapping to decouple the logic from the contract.
+However, for simplicity, I kept the same format.
 The best path is then calculated in the PathFinder class.
-This aplication use a in memory database [javascript collection].
+This aplication use a in memory database [javascript collection] for simplicity.

 ## 🛠️ Setup